In Galilee, Jesus summoned four fishermen to leave their livelihoods to become his disciples – Mark 1:16-20.

-The kind of discipleship characteristic of Jesus differed sharply from the practices of the rabbis.
-His followers were called to leave everything and to dedicate their whole lives to his mission.
-Moreover, his disciples were called to follow him.
-In contrast, the Jewish student educated by the rabbis became a disciple of the Torah, not of an individual teacher.
+The discipleship taught by Jesus differed from the practices of the rabbis.
+His followers were called to leave everything and dedicate their whole lives to his mission.
+And they were called to follow him.
+In contrast, students educated by the rabbis became disciples of the Torah and not of individual teachers.

 Simon, Andrew, James, and John were not poor by the standards of their day.
 Their families owned boats and nets, and there is even mention of “hired help.”
 Fishing was an essential business that occupied entire clans and even towns, and investments in nets and boats were substantial.

 The fishing trade was important to the economic life of the area, and ancient records show that fish from the Sea of Galilee were exported to cities as far away as Antioch in Syria and Alexandria in Egypt.

 - (Mark 1:16-20) – “And passing by near the sea of Galilee, he saw Simon and Andrew, the brother of Simon, casting a net in the sea, for they were fishermen.
 And Jesus said to them: Follow me, and I will make you fishers of men.
 And straightway, leaving the nets, they followed him.
 And going forward a little, he saw James the son of Zebedee, and John his brother, and them who were in the boat putting the nets in order.
 And straightway, he called them and leaving their father Zebedee in the boat with the hired men, they followed him” – (Parallel passages – Matthew 4:18-22, Luke 5:1-11).

 Simon and Andrew had some level of education, and very likely, they spoke languages in addition to Aramaic, and Greek was the language of commerce in the eastern Mediterranean region.
 For that matter, “Andrew” is a Greek name.